 Draftsim has long catered to the nerdier side of Magic (yes that is a thing!) and I’ve always been quite proud of that fact.
 We’ve done this for years with various data analysis blog articles, including big studies of aggregate user data and pick orders from our draft simulator.

 It seems like data analysis in Magic, particularly limited, has exploded in the public consciousness over the past year.
 So it was long overdue for us to step up to the plate and share some of our data from Arena Tutor with you!

 What’s Arena Tutor?
 It’s Draftsim’s free MTGA tracker app.
 You can use it while playing MTG Arena to get draft pick recommendations, see limited deck building suggestions, and to track your matches with statistics.

 This is the first time we’ve ever done an analysis on the data from this application.
 That’s important, because unlike the draft simulator data, this dataset has actual match results that can help us understand how good various cards and decks are in a limited format.

 For this project, I collaborated with Nick Tomasino, a data scientist consultant and independent contractor.
 When he reached out and told me he had worked on a recommender engine for mobile games at IGN, I knew I wanted to work with him.
 I was in!

 Like me, he’s interested in draft, but he had some fresh ideas that he wanted to test out using Draftsim’s data.
-Thanks so much to Nick for helping with this project — it has been a blast digging so deep into Magic data.
+Thanks so much to Nick for helping with this project.
+It’s been a blast digging so deep into Magic data!

 Today we’ll look at which Strixhaven colleges and colors are the best, which individual cards are the best in each college, and even get a snapshot of the overall draft metagame.